SeleniumResource2/Direct_Shift/README.md

     5. Provide the below command to execute in headless mode with browser name[eg. chrome]: npx cypress run --browser chrome

     Positive case:
-    1. Validated successfull job applicatoin
+    1. Validated successfull job application with api validation
     2. Validated all the mandatory fields
+    3. Validation done for the broken links on the page

     Negative case:
-    2. Validation done for resubmission of job application
+    4. Validation done for resubmission of job application with api validation